MrTanXin/nCoV/README.md

 ### Notice
 - This software will download the page once every 10 seconds
-- This is within the law in China,please check the law in your country.
+- This is within the law in China
+- Please check the law in your country.

 ### Default Info Store Path
 - F:\nCov.txt